 Carrying it through your wedding:

 - Florals: birds of paradise, anthurium, plumeria, golden heliconia, tropical greenery.
-All of these are native to tropical environments and will hold for 8+ hours.
+All native to tropical environments and hold for 8+ hours.
 No conditioning tricks needed.

 - Bridesmaid dresses: coral in chiffon is universally flattering at beach venues.
 Mix with ivory for a tonal palette.